essential-contributions/pint/docs/book/src/advanced/macros.md

 The arguments to a macro call may be collections of tokens which do not necessarily parse to a proper expression, as in the previous example.
 For example, an operator like `+` or a type name such as `int` are valid!.
-If the token is an identifier, then it may be used as a name, such as the name of a decision variable or a new type.
+If the token is an identifier, then it may be used as a name, such as the name of a local variable or a new type.
 Here's an example:

 ```pint
 {{#include ../../../../examples/macros_1.pnt:ops}}